ljljolinq1010/A-robust-method-for-detecting-positive-selection-on-regulatory-sequences/README.md

 4).
 Infer positive selection

 After we got the SVM weights of all possible 10-mers, and both the ancestor and focal sequences, we infered signal of positive selection by using "testPosSelec.pl".
-This script was saved in "scripts" folder, and was modified from deltasvm.pl, a script that calculates deltaSVM scores, which contributed by Lee et al. (2015).
+This script was saved in "scripts" folder, and was modified from "deltasvm.pl", a script that calculates deltaSVM scores, which contributed by Lee et al. (2015).

 2. The scripts were used to generate all figures in the paper